WARNING! Cutting the umbilical cord too soon can result in oxygen deprivation, stem cell, hemoglobin, lung and brain damage.

 by Barbara J. Andrews, Publisher / December 2010

-If the puppy is delivered but barely and the dam is scooting, sooth her and/or hold her still while you watch for the next contraction, then grasp the umbilical cord with a paper towel for non-slip holding and gently pull with steady pressure.
+If the puppy is delivered but barely and the dam is ignoring it and scooting or spinning around, putting too much strain on the cord, sooth her and/or hold her still for at least a minute or two until she passes the placenta.
+If she doesn't tend to the puppy, it may be because another pup is close to delivery so you step in.
+Quickly grasp the umbilical cord with a paper towel for non-slip holding and gently pull with steady pressure.
 The placenta usually pops right out but if it doesn’t, wait and repeat with the next contraction.

 Note: if she has several contractions but no placenta, stop trying to work the umbilical cord out, it could be tangled around a puppy.
 Just keep count of placentas and be patient.
 If she continues to have non-productive but hard contractions, call your vet.

 What you're going to learn about the umbilical cord and whelping puppies probably contradicts what you've been taught and what most vets still do but trust me, even a first-time dam knows what to do.
 She licks the newborn.
 Lick, lick, lick.
 It stimulates the puppy.
 If you leave her alone, she gets the puppy going quite nicely.